hannahmohdrawi/Tic-Tac-Toe/README.md

 # Tic Tac Toad
-A interactive game based off Tic Tac Toe with a theme of Toad from Mario.
+A interactive game of Tic Tac Toe with a theme of Toad from Mario.

 ## Description
 This code was created as part of a mini project to practice HTML, CSS and JavaScript.
 HTML and CSS were used to style the webpage uding the grid display to create a game board for the user to clearly play the game.
-JavaScript will be added to incorporate multiple interactive features.

 ## Languages used:
 * HTML